MetalHexx/nibbles.net/README.md

 # nibbles.net
 A little .net console game engine I put together to explore game programming.

-Part of the challenge to build this without 3rd party libraries.
+# The Challenge
+ - Create a reusable game engine that can easily be used to create new mini games
+ - Don't use 3rd party libraries.
+Everything is coded from scratch.
+ - The engine is purely based on a .net console window to simulate the golden age of oldschool DOS text based games.

 ## Background
 I was inspired to a video I saw on YouTube with this dude creating "snakes" on an Apple ][.